hinto-janaiyo/monero-archive/README.md

 ## Configuration
 **This `README.md` itself is the configuration file for the scripts.**

-To REMOVE things, simply remove that line in the Content List section of the `README.md` before running the script.
+To REMOVE a GitHub repo, Youtube channel, etc, simply remove that line in `README.md` before running the script.
 Make sure you delete the whole line, no empty spaces.

 To ADD things, edit the `README.md` and follow this syntax: